 Patient with left posterior communicating artery aneurysm and third cranial nerve palsy.
 Courtesy of James Goodwin, MD.

-The anatomical relationship of the various portions of the third cranial nerve accounts for many of the clinical features of third cranial nerve palsy as outlined below.
+The anatomical relationship of the various portions of the oculomotor (third) cranial nerve accounts for many of the clinical features of third cranial nerve palsy as outlined below.

 Nuclear portion: The cell bodies for axons that travel in the oculomotor nerve reside in the column-shaped nuclear groups on either side of the midbrain tegmentum.
 The axons destined for each extraocular and intraocular muscle derive from a specific subnucleus.